bloominstituteoftechnology/Secret-Gists/threat_exercise.md

 These days, Bob does most of his work by computer.
 He regularly uses email, an online file sharing website, and desktop tax software in his work.
 Although he has had to learn many new things as his work has changed, Bob has gained a reasonable understanding of the technology he uses.
 The records for each of his clients are encrypted using a different password.
 He also used different passwords for each online service.
 These passwords are kept in a notebook, which Bob diligently keeps locked in his file cabinet when not in use.

 Adversaries -
+All the web and his two people in his office

 Attack surface -
+file cabinet and find a way into his accounts
 Attack vectors -

 Risks (Confidentiality, Integrity, Availability, etc) -

+confidentiality
 Types of Attacks (Man-in-the-middle, (Distributed) denial of service, Backdoors/malware, social, etc.) -